First Vietnamese joins list of 10 finalists for Global Teacher Prize 2020 | Society | Vietnam+ (VietnamPlus)

 The teacher of the Muong ethnic group was among the 50 finalists in March.

-Most students of the Huong Can High School are of ethnic minority groups.
-Phuong has helped her students connect with their peers in schools worldwide via information technology, and promoted the “borderless classroom” model among her colleagues.
+Phuong has helped her students, most are of ethnic minority groups connect with their peers in schools worldwide via information technology, and promoted the “borderless classroom” model among her colleagues.